rehmanmuradali/android-security-guides/README.md

 }
 ```

+### Additional Information

+Put your secrets in jni code, add some variable code to make your libraries bigger and more difficult to decompile.
+You might also split key string in few parts and keep them in various places

 ## 3) Root Access

 Root Access, is when a device user has access to unlimited control over device.
 Its file system, OS (Roms), themes, systems apps etc. Normally, devices are locked by OEMs and Carriers depending on the features they want to cater to the consumers.
 This may cause device to perform below par when its on-board specifications allows it to do more.
 Custom Roms for more features and improved battery life is one of the most common reason to root.
 But it gives a serious headache to app developers if the app is using features like database or file storage.